 - A source of situational insights overlooked by non-HSPs

-Some of these traits are reflected in what people have said about me.
+Some of these traits are reflected in what people have said about me and, or my work

 - Website of Dr. Elaine Aron: hsperson.com